 For its determination of the size and form of equity awards to be granted to our executive officers in 2023, the Compensation Committee considered Compensia's competitive market analysis, including a review of equity awards granted to executives holding comparable positions at the companies in our compensation peer group, as well as its own assessment of our 2022 performance and the other factors described in "Elements of Executive Compensation - Base Salary" above.
 Additionally, while we typically grant equity awards to our executive officers on an annual basis, the Compensation Committee previously determined to increase the size of the 2021 equity award granted to Mr. Trevisan to cover the value of awards he would otherwise receive through 2024.
-As a result, the Compensation Committee had indicated at that time that it did not contemplate that Mr. Trevisan would be eligible for an equity grant in respect of long-term incentive compensation until 2025.
-Mr. Trevisan did not receive an equity grant in 2022 but, as discussed below, did receive a special one-time retention award in 2023.
-The Compensation Committee also approved an annual equity grant of RSUs to Mr. Trevisan in February 2024.
-In deciding to grant the RSU award to Mr. Trevisan in 2024, the Compensation Committee considered the retentive power of Mr. Trevisan to continue to focus on creating long-term stockholder value and align his interests with those of our stockholders.
+As a result, the Compensation Committee had indicated at that time that it did not contemplate that Mr. Trevisan would be eligible for an equity grant in respect of long-term incentive compensation Committee also approved an annual equity grant of RSUs to Mr. Trevisan in February 2024.
+In deciding to grant the RSU award to Mr. Trevisan in 2024, the Compensation Committee considered the retentive power of Mr. Trevisan's previous equity awards, market conditions impacting the Company's stock price, and the incentive power of such grant to Mr. Trevisan to continue to focus on creating long-term stockholder value and align his interests with those of our stockholders.